AdaCore/learn/content/courses/intro-to-ada/chapters/privacy.rst

 A few words about terminology:

-- The Stack type as viewed from the public part is called the partial view of the type.
+- The :ada:`Stack` type as viewed from the public part is called the partial view of the type.
 This is what clients have access to.

-- The Stack type as viewed from the private part or the body of the package is called the full view of the type.
+- The :ada:`Stack` type as viewed from the private part or the body of the package is called the full view of the type.
 This is what implementers have access to.

 From the point of view of the client (the *with*'ing unit), only the public (visible) part is important, and the private part could as well not exist.
 It